Educational and Training Services Branch

-The Educational and Training Services Branch form part of the Adjutant General's Corps and have done since 1992 when this Corps of the British Army was formed.
+The Educational and Training Services Branch forms part of the Adjutant General's Corps and have done since 1992 when this Corps of the British Army was formed.
 Their remit is to continue the general education of soldiers and officers alike, as well as the military training of the soldiers of the Army.

 History

 The Educational and Training Services Branch can trace its history back to 1762 when the First Regiment of Guards (Grenadiers) based at the Tower of London established a Unit School.
 In 1797 the Royal Artillery opened a Regimental School at Woolwich Station, and in 1812 the British Parliament first provided funding for Army schools.
 This was the first widespread, state funded education system in the United Kingdom.

 The Corps of Army Schoolmasters and the Queen's Army Schoolmistresses in Aldershot, 1919.

 Following the establishment of the Regimental School System, all Army Sergeant Schoolmasters were formally trained in The Monitorial System this being the most modern form of instruction at the time.
 Thus, the Corps of Army Schoolmasters was established in 1845 to provide Education for Soldiers and their families.
 References exist to Army Schools, now Army Education Centres, being in operation continually since 1898.

 In 1992 the Royal Army Educational Corps was disbanded and its Officers transferred into the newly formed Educational and Training Services Branch of the Adjutant General's Corps.